Aaron Connolly re-joins Ireland squad for trip to Helsinki

 Aaron Connolly in action during Ireland’s defeat to Finland at the Aviva Stadium last month.
 File photograph: Getty Images

-Republic of Ireland striker Aaron Connolly has rejoined the squad ahead of Wednesday’s Nations League match against Finland.
+Brighton striker Aaron Connolly has rejoined the Ireland squad after Brighton and Hove Albion apparently relaxed its opposition to him being involved in the Nations League game against Finland.

-Connolly has been given permission to rejoin the squad by the HSE and travelled back to Dublin on Monday morning.
+It is understood that the Premier League outfit wanted the 20 year-old, who withdrew from last Thursday’s Euro2021 playoff after he had been deemed a close contact of a staff member who had tested positive for Covid-19, to skip the trip.

-The Brighton and Hove Albion forward joins the five players who linked up with the squad on Sunday night; Dara O’Shea, Jason Knight, Ryan Manning, Ronan Curtis and Adam Idah.
+When it was announced on Sunday evening, however, that the other player affected by what turned out to be a false positive test result in Bratislava, Adam Idah, was returning to the squad along with four other players - Dara O’Shea, Jason Knight, Ryan Manning and Ronan Curtis - Connolly made it clear on social media that he wanted to be involved too.